 ON refers to inflammation of the optic nerve, which is the most common optic neuropathy in people under the age of 50 coming to general ophthalmic practice and also the earliest clinical manifestation in about 20% of cases of MS(13).
 The classic triad for diagnosis of ON is periocular pain, visual loss, and dyschromatopsia(13).
-Although ON is usually an inflammatory condition, it can also occur following an infection caused by bacteria (Tuberculosis, Bartonella henselae, syphilis, and borrelia burgdorferi), viruses (influenza, measles, and mumps), fungi (candida, cryptococci, Histoplasma, mucormycosis and aspergillus) and parasites (toxocara canis, toxoplasma gondii, onchocerca volvulus, toxocara canis and malaria) (14).
+Although ON is usually an inflammatory condition, it can also occur following an infection caused by bacteria (tuberculosis, bartonella henselae, syphilis, and borrelia burgdorferi), viruses (influenza, and mumps), fungi (candida, measles, cryptococci, histoplasma, mucormycosis and aspergillus) and parasites (toxocara canis, toxoplasma gondii, onchocerca volvulus, toxocara canis and malaria) (14).

 ON in MS patients is characterized by almost always sub-acute painful unilateral visual loss, especially in young females (15).
-However, it can be presented bilaterally, occurring sequentially within a few weeks or simultaneously (15).
-The incidence of bilateral simultaneous ON in the white adult population is low, and it is usually considered as one inaugural form of Neuromyelitis Optica (NMO; Devic_s disease) (16).
+However, it can be presented bilateral occurring sequentially within a few weeks or simultaneously (15).
+The incidence of bilateral simultaneous ON in the white adult population is low and it usually has been considered as one inaugural form of Neuromyelitis Optica (NMO; Devic_s disease) (16).
 Furthermore, the frequency of bilateral ON as a symptom of MS is only 0.42%, making this a rare manifestation of MS (17).

-Bilateral ON is presented in many diseases and conditions like COVID-19, after COVID-19 vaccination, Tuberculosis, mycoplasma infection, and others.
-However, it is rare to present in MS patients(18).
+Bilateral ON is presented in many diseases and conditions like COVID-19, after COVID-19 vaccination, Tuberculosis, mycoplasma infection, etc. However, it is rare to present in MS patients(18).
 Our patient had a positive history of COVID-19 vaccination.
-It is not clear if it is a consequence of vaccination or an exacerbation session of her underlying disease.
+It is not clear, if it is a consequence of vaccination or is an exacerbation session of her underlying disease.

 In our case, periocular pain was not very significant.
 Her main complaint was visual loss.
 Eye movements are painful in ON because of muscle traction and optic nerve inflammation.
-In more than 80% of patients with ON, visual functions recover spontaneously and without treatment within 2-3 weeks.
-According to the

-Optic Neuritis Treatment Trial (ONTT) and other high-dose studies. intravenous corticosteroids were effective in improving short-term visual recovery, especially for contrast sensitivity and visual fields, compared prednisolone and placebo(19). to oral Treatment with standard doses of oral prednisone alone is not recommended in acute typical ON since it increases the risk of relapse of ON(20).
+In more than 80% of patients with ON, visual functions recover within 2-3 weeks spontaneously and without treatment.
+According to the Optic Neuritis Treatment Trial other (ONTT) and studies, high-dose intravenous corticosteroids were effective in improving short-term visual recoverv especially for contrast sensitivity and visual fields as compared to oral prednisolone and placebo(19).
+Treatment with standard doses of oral prednisone alone is not recommended in acute typical ON since it increases the risk of relapse of ON(20).
 Based on recent developments in ON treatment, patients with poor response to steroids can be treated with intravenous immunoglobulins or plasma exchange (5).